ibexa/documentation-user/docs/content_management/create_edit_pages.md

 |Save draft|Save the page draft*.|
 |Delete draft|Delete the page draft.|

-* To help you preserve your work, system saves drafts of Content items automatically.
+* To help you preserve your work, system saves drafts of content items automatically.
 For more information, see [Autosave](https://doc.ibexa.co/projects/userguide/en/master/content_management/content_versions/#autosave).